JalinWang/SCHN/README.md

 # Discriminative Visual Similarity Search with Semantically Cycle-consistent Hashing Networks
 Here is the official codebase for `Discriminative Visual Similarity Search with Semantically Cycle-consistent Hashing Networks`.
 This repo contains two versions of SCHN(the original SCHN and the one with the discriminator).
-You can choose one to run by modifying the `method_name` in `run.py`(just search in this file).
+You can specify the variant by the `method_name` constant in `run.py`(Line 18).

 ## REQUIREMENTS
 `requirements.txt` contains libraries used in my environments.
 Though other versions may also work, I have no time to test and can't guarantee any of that.